 Event tree analysis approaches a problem or subject completely differently than FMEA.
 An event tree analysis focuses on providing logical, clear solutions to specific concerns.
 Even though they both use “tree” thinking structures, the fault tree and event tree are extremely distinct from one another.

 The most notable distinction between the two is that a fault tree may be applied across a wide range of businesses, whereas event tree analysis is often employed in finance, banking, and other specialized industries.

 Use a CMMS with FTA

-Organisations can cope with system and asset failures using fault tree analysis since it is simple, scalable, and long-lasting.
-It’s a potent tool that, when properly applied, can aid a company in minimising its maintenance expenditures.
-However, in order for Fault-Tree Analysis (FTA) to work well, it’s important for the organization to gather precise data and make informed predictions about the potential causes of failures.
+Organizations can cope with system and asset failures using fault tree analysis since it is simple, scalable, and long-lasting.
+It’s a potent tool that, when properly applied, can aid a company in minimizing its maintenance expenditures.
+However, in order for FTA to work well, it’s important for the organization to gather precise data and make informed predictions about the potential causes of failures.
 Achieving this goal requires the organization to allocate enough resources towards implementing FTA.
-Using a user-friendly Computerized Maintenance Management System (CMMS) can greatly simplify the data collection process involved in Fault-Tree Analysis.
+Using a user-friendly computerized maintenance management system (CMMS) can greatly simplify the data collection process involved in fault tree analysis.